 Britain lay at the very edge of the Roman Empire and it was one of the first to suffer from the loss of its imperial defenders.
 Just over the channel several tribes eyed Britain’s green and now almost completely unprotected shores.
 It wasn’t long before the first raiders landed.

-The End of Roman Britain
+The end of Roman Britain

 The Angles, Jutes, Saxons and other Germanic peoples of north-western Europe began to assail Britain in increasing numbers, the Britons reportedly fought off a sizeable Saxon incursion in 408 AD, but the attacks grew more frequent.

-The Arrival of the Saxons
+The arrival of the Saxons

-What came next was a new period in the county’s history, the reign of the Anglo-Saxons, but how this came about is still subject to disagreement by historians.
-The traditional assumption was that, without the strong military presence of the Romans, Germanic tribes took swathes of the country by force and behind the invading armies came a massive migration.
+What came next was a new period in the county’s history: the epoch of the Anglo-Saxons.
+How this came about is still subject to disagreement by historians: the traditional assumption was that, without the strong military presence of the Romans, Germanic tribes took swathes of the country by force which was soon followed by a massive migration.

-Forming a New Identity
+Forming a new identity

-The stronger and more immediate Germanic influence, coupled with a gradual migration of smaller groups of mainland Europeans, led to the eventual formation of an Anglo-Saxon Britain, divided into the kingdoms of Mercia, Northumbria, East Anglia and Wessex along with other smaller polities.
+The stronger and more immediate Germanic influence, coupled with a gradual migration of smaller groups of mainland Europeans, led to the eventual formation of an Anglo-Saxon Britain – divided into the kingdoms of Mercia, Northumbria, East Anglia and Wessex along with other smaller polities.

-The Anglo-Saxons were therefore a mixture of many different peoples.
+The Anglo-Saxons were a mixture of many different peoples.
 The Angles and the Saxons, of course, but also other Germanic tribes and Britons.
 The culture that arose from this eclectic mix predominated in Britain for almost half a millennium.